Elisa-m/MechaCar_Statistical_Analysis/README.md

 ![](MechaCar.png)

 ## Summary Statistics on Suspension Coils
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 The current manufacturing data for Lot 3 exceeds these specifications by 120 pounds per square inch.
 Consequently, Lot 3 does not meet design specifications.
-However, all other lots meet design specificaitons and, in aggregate, the lots meet design specifications.
+However, all other lots and lots in aggregate do not exceed 100 pounds per square inch and meet design specificaitons.
 Here are the summary statistics:

 1. Total Summary